 Here, a positive value of SV indicates the project is ahead of time whereas, a negative value of SV represents the project is behind schedule.

-3 Steps to Calculate Schedule Variance Using Formula in Excel
+How to Calculate Schedule Variance Using Formula in Excel: 3 Easy Steps

 In this situation, consider the Project Management dataset shown in the B4:D9 cells which shows the Activity, the Work Duration in days, and the Cost per Day respectively.
 Additionally, we have the Reporting Day table in the B11:C17 cells which contains the percentage of Actual Completion of Work and the Completion of Work in days.
 Therefore, let’s glance at the steps below with easy and simple illustrations.